Breast Cancer Risk Calculator

 Like every year, this October is Breast Cancer Awareness Month.
 Health organizations around the world aim to increase the awareness of breast cancer.
 They aim to make the topics of prevention, diagnosis, and treatment the talk of the town.
 We hope to help, with our goal being to spread information on prevention and raise social awareness of early detection and diagnosis in individual women.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 All information on this website is for informational purposes only and is not intended to serve as a substitute for medical consultation.
 Always consult your results with a health care provider.

 Breast cancer is a type of cancer that develops in the tissue of the breast.

-There are some scientifically proven risk factors of developing this disease, out of which the most important ones are:
+These are some scientifically proven risk factors of developing this disease:

 - Obesity (check the BMI calculator), and lack of regular physical activity.

 - Drinking alcohol.